stabilaprotocol/stabilajava/CONTRIBUTING.md

-# Contributing to trident
+# Contributing to java

-trident is an open-source project.
+java is an open-source project.

 It is the work of contributors.
 We appreciate your help!